Diego-Lopes-Ferreira/Light-AI/README.md

 # Light AI
-## The main idea with this project is to learn the basics o AI, but try something new.
+## The main idea with this project is to learn the basics o AI and try something new.
 The algorithm will have to
 - [ ] Open an mp3 file
   - [ ] Know the main frequencies of the music